CfSOtago/GREENGrid/analysis/profiles/README.md

     * fullFb = 0 or 1 - setting to 1 will generate a _lot_ of feedback
     * baTest = 0 or 1 - use this to set whether you are using a test or the full dataset on the HPS
     * also check that the data paths set are correct for input & output
- * you can now run any of the .Rmd files
+ * you can now run any of the .Rmd files or create new ones (please!) using them as a template